pivotal/docs-tap/aws-resources.hbs.md

 - Permission Policy: Limits the scope of actions the role can take on resources.

->**Note:** These policies attempt to achieve a least privilege model.
+>**Note** These policies attempt to achieve a least privilege model.
 Review them to confirm they adhere to your organization's policies.

 To simplify this walkthrough, use a script to create these policy documents and the roles.
 This script outputs the files and then creates the IAM roles by using the policy documents.